 If you have any ground rents in place you will need to compensate the landlord for the loss of the ground rent income including any rising ground rents in the future.
 The higher the ground rents, the higher the premium will be.

 Relativity and marriage value applies when your lease runs below 80 years and as mentioned above it can significantly inflate the premium.
 The relativity is the term used to discount the long lease market value to derive the short lease value.

-The relativity is usually the most disputed variable in the negotiations and is expressed as a percentage.
+The relativity is usually the most contentious variable in the negotiations and is expressed as a percentage.
 It is derived from either relativity graphs that incorporate historic lease extension transactions or comparable evidence of sold short leases in the locality.

 The marriage value which is the difference between a short lease and a long lease is calculated and equally split between the landlord and the leaseholder, with landlord’s share added to the premium total.
 Depending on who surveyor is acting but commonly is surveyor is acting for leaseholder they will try to push the relativity as high as possible to save on marriage value and landlord’s surveyor will do the opposite.

 Instructing a solicitor and preparing for serving the Section 42 notice